antonmeyer/ArduinoDTMF/README.md

 but noise is 15 to 20 dB off the signal.
 Frequency accuracy is < 1%.
 Good enough.

+Pin 7 is connected to the impulse rotary dialer contact.
+This "number" switch is connected to the arduino only.
+Remove all conncetion to the old phone.

 If you want to adapt it to different HW you have to care:
 - dtmfopin: look for the timer / PWM output pins
 - timer register TCCR2A, TCCR2B, OCR2B, TIMSK2